-Join conductor and music educator Scott O’Neil every day for stories that reveal and demystify classical music.
+Join conductor and educator Scott O’Neil every day for insightful stories that reveal and demystify classical music.

-Check back here each week for a new story from Behind the Baton with Scott O'Neil.
+Check back here each week for the latest feature from Behind the Baton with Scott O'Neil.

 Music's most extraordinary stories often reveal something about ourselves.
 They surprise, awe or fascinate us.
 They can also demystify classical music, especially told from Behind the Baton by the conductor.